szbela87/insect_wingbeat_classification_fno/README.md

 ## About the datasets

-The descriptions of how to generate the data files for the trainings and the tests can be found in the `create_datasets` directory, i. e. [./create_datasets/Readme.md](---temporarily removed---)
+The descriptions of how to generate the data files for the trainings and the tests can be found in the `create_datasets` directory.